tacgnol3/BBB-Hole/README.md

 ```

-Finally, to install everything on the emmc if you want :
+Finally, to install everything on the eMMC if you want (If you used the regular image) :
 ```shell
 sudo enable-beagle-flasher
 sudo reboot